 When you are choosing plants for your hedge you should have a think about a number of factors.
 A most important issue is how tall you want the hedge to grow.
 Many times people pick a hedge because it is quick growing, but it may also have the added disadvantage of needing regular pruning.
 You should also look into your soil type and climate, will the hedge plant grow in your area and how long with it live ?.
 Also, most importantly, is the area in sun or shade ?.
 We have listed a number of hedges that are suitable for sun and other that are suitable for shade, or semi-shade.
 Have a scroll through the pages and you may find a hedge plant that is suitable for your garden.

-Murraya can be grown into an excellent hedge or screen plant, from 1m up to 3m.
+Murraya can be grown into an excellent hedge or screen plant, from 1m up to 3m tall.
 Once established it is surprisingly hardy for a subtropical plant.
-Murraya will grow well in Sydney, Brisbane, Melbourne, Perth and Darwin and subtropical and temperate regions.
+Murraya will grow well in Sydney, Brisbane, Melbourne, Perth and Darwin, subtropical, Mediterranean and temperate regions.

 Murraya "Orange Jessamine" has fairly upright dense growth, which has made it very usefully as a tall screen plant.
 Murraya will grow in most soils, which are well drained.
 Organically rich soils are best.
 Best positions in the garden are full sun, however Murraya will grow well in semi-shade spots also.
 Under good conditions "Orange Jessamine" is a fast growing hedge plant.
 Murraya can be shaped into a neat formal hedge or left to grow into an informal hedge or screen.